jasonjklim/kmeans_clustering_/README.md

 # kmeans_clustering_
-Create clustering models to determine public and private school
+Create a clustering model to determine public and private school